sddevelopment-be/penguin-pragmatic-patterns/content/practices/getting-things-done.md

 ## Solution

-Use a personalozed productivity flow, using whatever tool you feel comfortable in.
+Use a personalized productivity flow, using whatever tool you feel comfortable in.
 For some, this will be a pen-and-paper system.
 Others prefer to leverage their digital prowess and lifestyle to have theis productivity tool available all the time[^1].
 One of the most popular personal productivity methods is called the _"Getting things